temporalio/documentation/docs-src/cloud/users-intro.md

   - introduction
 ---

-- How to invite users to your Temporal Cloud Account
+- How to invite users to your Temporal Cloud account
 - What are the available Account-level roles?
 - What are the Namespace-level permissions?
 - How to update an account-level Role in Temporal Cloud